wingzx3/cogent/README.md

 ## 🎭 Behind the Scenes

-Autopilot is powered by the mighty GitHub Copilot and cutting-edge models.
+Autopilot is powered by the GitHub Copilot and mighty Claude-3.5-Sonnet model.
 It's like having a tiny developer living in your VS Code.
 Don't worry, we feed them virtual cookies! 🍪

 ## 🤝 Contributing